-- 11 For the last 13 years the owners of a 17.3ha bush remnant listed in the District Plan Heritage Register as K098 have devoted countless hours to its restoration.
-Known as 'Waterfall Road Bush' the remnant's flora is unusually diverse, containing a wide range of species including northern rata, miro and maire taiki, a rare semi-parasitic tree with a conservation threat status of 'at risk, declining'. - 12 Four years ago the Department of Conservation funded the installation of an extensive pest animal control network targeting possums, stoats and rats.
+- 7 For the last 13 years the owners of a 17.3ha bush remnant listed in the District Plan Heritage Register as K098 have devoted countless hours to its restoration.
+Known as 'Waterfall Road Bush' the remnant's flora is unusually diverse, containing a wide range of species including northern rata, miro and maire taiki, a rare semi-parasitic tree with a conservation threat status of 'at risk, declining'. - 8 Five years ago the Department of Conservation funded the installation of an extensive pest animal control network targeting possums, stoats and rats.
 A 50m X 25m grid of more than 300 traps and bait stations, similar to grids used to create 'mainland islands' on the conservation estate, covers much of the site.
 Having undertaken baseline biodiversity surveys prior to installing the grid, the owners are monitoring changes to the forest ecosystem by collecting data on plant, insect, lizard and bird populations.
-Information is being shared with the Kāpiti Biodiversity Project, a confederation of three community restoration groups working in the south of the district. - Last year a successful workshop for Kāpiti landowners participating in the Key Native Ecosystem Programme, a Greater Wellington Regional Council biodiversity protection and restoration scheme supported by Kāpiti Coast District Council, was held at the property, covering all aspects of native forest restoration. - The application is for \$4,777 out of a project cost of \$10,000 to fund maintenance of the trap network and ongoing research into changes in the beetle population resulting from intensive predator control.
-It is hoped the results of this research will inspire other landowners and community groups by demonstrating the benefits to ecosystem health of intensive control. - 15 As the application meets Heritage Fund criteria in the management and research categories it is recommended that funding is granted as requested.
+Information is being shared with the Kāpiti Biodiversity Project, a confederation of three community restoration groups working in the south of the district. - 9 In 2019 a successful workshop for Kāpiti landowners participating in the Key Native Ecosystem Programme, a Greater Wellington Regional Council biodiversity protection and restoration scheme supported by Kāpiti Coast District Council, was held at the property, covering all aspects of native forest restoration.

+- 10 The application is for \$1,339 out of a project cost of \$2,681 to fund maintenance of the trap network. - 11 As the application meets Heritage Fund criteria in the management and research categories it is recommended that funding is granted as requested.